wasciutto/wasciutto/_posts/2025-04-14-two_digit_addition_1.md

 I've had the idea for a while to build a math trainer application with the aim of producing questions that the user would get right, on average, about 80% of the time.
 Further, I wanted to be able to generate questions within defined ranges - no hand-creating questions!

 To keep things simple, the first iteration of my application would produce 2 digit addition problems with two operands.
-For example, `31 + 45`.
-Or `95 + 01`.
+For example, `31 + 45`, or `95 + 01`.

 This might seem simple to predict - why not just scale the numbers up and down according to how many questions the user is getting right?
 Larger numbers are generally harder to compute.
 But I wanted a more granular capability - `50 + 50`, for example, is using two operands that are bigger than `18 + 37`, but nobody would argue the latter is more difficult.

-Sure, I could hand-create rules, like "numbers with 0s in the first digit are easier," but I wanted to develop a way to create randomized problems for a wide variety of types of operations without having to hand-build each one.
-What makes a set of operands more difficult to subtract is going to be different from, say, multiplication - and this is before I even get near the business of having multi-operand problems!
+Sure, I could hand-create rules, like "numbers with 0s in the first digit are easier," but I wanted to develop a way to create randomized problems for a wide variety of operations without having to hand-build each one.
+What makes a set of operands more difficult to subtract is going to be different from, say, multiplication - and this is before even getting near multi-operand problems!

 ### Basic Application & Data Setup

 I won't go into the design of the actual quizzer application too much here; instead I want to focus on the data.
-But I did create a simple framework that is both flexible enough to work as a CLI application, and also serve a REST API that could eventually serve a visual, web-based frontend.
-Here is what the simple CLI variant looks like:
+In short, I created a simple framework that is both flexible enough to work as a CLI application, and also serve a REST API that could eventually drive a visual, web-based frontend.
+The current CLI is very minimal; just enough to get the job done:

 <div style="margin-top: 4rem;"></div>